Infinisoft-inc/public/Packages/@brainstack/inject/README.md

 # @brainstack/inject

-A lightweight dependency injection library for JavaScript and TypeScript.
+A lightweight dependency injection library for JavaScript and TypeScript, designed to facilitate dependency management and injection in your projects.

 ## Installation